sduoduo233/imgu2/README.md

 }
 ```

-6. The default admin email is `admin@example.com, and the password is admin.
+6. The default admin email is `admin@example.com`, and the password is `admin`.
 It is crucial to change these credentials as soon as you deploy the platform for security reasons.